allenbh/gkprimes/README.md

 ## SieveOfEratosthenes

-This is perhaps the most important algorithm to know if you go for an interview at one of the big west coast software companies.
-Nuff said.
+This is perhaps the most important algorithm to know about primes.
+If unfamiliar, it is definitely worth reading about on wikipedia.

 From my laptop, enumerate the first million primes: